LuisYagof/sass-next-themes/docs/EXTERNAL_LIBRARIES.md

 For internationalization this project uses `next-intl`.

-Its configuration is spread across this files and directories:
+Its configuration is spread across these files and directories:

-- **next.config.mjs**, where the function `createNextIntlPlugin` gets as param the custom path to another important file: `i18n.ts`.
+- **next.config.mjs**, where the function `createNextIntlPlugin` receives the custom path to another important file: `i18n.ts` as a parameter.
 If there's no custom path to this file, this function will search for it at the root of the `/src` folder by default.

 - **src/middleware.ts**